ohmcodes/WindowsGSM.Sunkenland/README.md

 # First Start Steps:
 - The server can not create it's own world, and therefore there are a few steps to start using that. (**Check Creating a World** paragraph)
+  - Go To WindowsGSM, click on Edit Config and add the World ID to the **Server Start Map** field (you find the here as Foldername: %AppData%\..\LocalLow\Vector3 Studio\Sunkenland\Worlds)
 - It seems, that currently Steam is needed to be installed on the same Machine, and also be run and logged in, as it makes a license check on startUp.
 - If you want to connect to your own server on the same PC:
   -   go to your steam Library, rightclick on sunkenland, browse local files and execute the Sunkenland.exe manually. you apparently can not run Sunkenland via steam while the dedicated server is running on the same machine